jmapost/tinghao-deep-learning-resources/README.md

 ## Books

-- [Ian Goodfellow and Yoshua Bengio and Aaron Courville's book](http://www.deeplearningbook.org/) - Fundamental knowledge of deep learning, also known as a bible in deep learning.
+- [Deep Learning Book](http://www.deeplearningbook.org/) - Fundamental knowledge of deep learning, also known as a bible in deep learning.
 As a bible, it also means it is hard to read.